ryanblock/trr/readme.md

 ### Install

-`npm i -g {TKTK}`
+`npm i -g trr`

 ### Usage

-TKTK is a CLI aid to your existing tests and scripts, automatically re-running a given command when a (qualifying) file changes in your project.
+trr is a CLI aid to your existing tests and scripts, automatically re-running a given command when a (qualifying) file changes in your project.

 While your tests are running, filesystem changes will be ignored until the current run is complete, meaning your tests can include filesystem mutations without recursively calling itself.

 For example: say you normally run your tests with `npm test`.
-From your project directory, just run: `TKTK npm test` to start the watcher.
+From your project directory, just run: `trr npm test` to start the watcher.

 #### Flags